 - Why is it important to learn to prioritize activities?

 - What are some techniques people use to manage stress?

 - How can eating well, sleeping, and exercising help people with stress?

 - Do adults get to do whatever they want?
 Why or why not?

 - Does reaching late adulthood mean you have to give up physical activity?

 - Do people in late adulthood still learn new things?

 - How are early adulthood, middle adulthood, and late adulthood defined?

-- What changes occur during late adulthood?
+- What diseases are common in late adulthood?